duglin/xreg-github/README.md

 - pagination
-- have DB generate the COLLECTIONcount attributes so people can query over them and we don't need the code to calculate them
+- have DB generate the COLLECTIONcount attributes so people can query over them and we don't need the code to calculate them (can we due to filters?)
 - add checks for valid obj/map key names in new validation funcs ****
-- support multiple resources/versions in POSTs
 - support overriding spec defined attributes - like "format"
 - support changing the model - test for invalid changes
-- support the create/modify by/at attributes
 - add tests for immutable attributes
 - support ?inline on PUT/POST
 - support the resource sticky/default attributes